Why I Plan on Dying Here

 I moved to San Diego in 1996 to go to college and fell in love with the city as an adult.
 I became a Christian in San Diego, I met my wife in San Diego, and I received God's call on my life to be a pastor in San Diego.
 Over the years I have developed connections to the city which I'll never be able to get out of my blood.
 I love the beaches.
 I love the food.
-I love the beer (#1 craft brew city in the country!).
+I love the beer.
 I love the parks.
 I love the sun.
 I love the palm trees.
 I even love the streets and the freeway system.
 But most of all I love the people here.

 In the year 2000 I made a very difficult decision to move to the LA area to do graduate work not knowing if I would ever make it back to the city I love.
 But in 2005 after a year of seeking God's call it seemed clear that God meant for us to move back to San Diego to plant The Resolved Church.
 San Diego is a very expensive place to live but because we believed we were called we figured out a way to make it work and after slugging away for five years my wife and I were finally able to buy a house here in 2010.
 It was a really big step for us.